Getting Started#

 • conda export

-The env create and export commands allow you to create environments from lockfiles or save and share them, respectively.
+The create, env create and export commands allow you to create environments from lockfiles or save and share them, respectively.

-conda env create --name my-env --format pixi-lock-v6 --file pixi.lock
+conda env create --name my-env --file pixi.lock

 Warning

-Using conda export to save lockfiles#
+Using conda export to create lockfiles#

-conda export --name my-env --env-spec=conda-lock-v1 --file conda-lock.yml
+conda export --name my-env --file conda-lock.yml

 Using conda export to save lockfiles with a different platform#